Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

-\textbf{Hidden Ising model:} In case of the hidden Ising model we may further condition \eqref{eq: spatialHomPeriodicity2} on the $\mod-2$ spin values at $\rho$ and $v$ to obtain conditional independence between $Z$ and $\eta_{(\rho,v)}$ and afterwards integrate out the outer conditioning.
+\textbf{2-height periodic GGMs:} In case of 2-height periodic GGMs we may further condition \eqref{eq: spatialHomPeriodicity2} on the $\mod-2$ spin values at $\rho$ and $v$ to obtain conditional independence between $Z$ and $\eta_{(\rho,v)}$ and afterwards integrate out the outer conditioning.
 More precisely, assume that $d$ is even (the case of $d$ odd is completely analogous by restricting to odd values of $a$) and restrict to even values of $b$.
 Then $b(d+1)$ is an even number, so in \eqref{eq: spatialHomPeriodicity2} the internal fuzzy chain must coincide at $\rho$ and $v$ to have an increment in class $\bar{0}$.
-Hence, assuming that $\mu^H(\sigma_\rho=s,\ \sigma_v=t)$ coincides with $\mu^H(\sigma_\rho=t,\ \sigma_v=s)$ for all $s,t \in \Z$ we obtain from \eqref{eq: spatialHomPeriodicity2} by taking total expectation
+Hence, assuming that $\mu^H(\sigma_\rho=s,\ \sigma_v=t)$ coincides with $\mu^H(\sigma_\rho=t,\ \sigma_v=s)$ for all $s,t \in \Z$ we obtain from \eqref{eq: spatialHomPeriodicity2} by taking the marginals of the joint measure $\bar{\nu}^{\bar{\mu}}$ on the fuzzy spins and the integer-valued gradients

 Now, conditional independence of $Z$ and $\eta_{(\rho,v)}$, symmetry of the (conditional) distribution of $\eta_{(\rho,v)}$ and the fact that the conditional distribution of $\eta_{(\rho,v)}$ depends only on the height-increment of the fuzzy chain lead to